TKonkin/smart-store-terry/README.md

 Minimal challenges due to both the level of analytics needed, and the functionality of the BI tool.
 The data type in the SaleDate column was reformatted to date, for creating time charts.

+### P7.
+BI Insights and Storytelling

+Section 1.
+The Business Goal (2-SALES_GROWTH_OVER_TIME)
+Analyze sales growth over time by comparing the total sales amount in different time periods.
+This can help identify trends and assess the effectiveness of marketing strategies or other business initiatives.

+Section 2.
+Data Source
+The data source is the smart_sales database, within the data warehouse dw.
+The columns used are:
+sale/SaleDate - date of the transaction
+sale/SaleAmount - total revenue from a transaction

+Section 3.
+Tools Used
+As there was no advanced analytics required, Power BI has sufficient capabilities to be the only tool used for the project.

+Section 4.
+Workflow & Logic
+Section 5.
+Results (narrative + visualizations)
+Section 6.
+Suggested Business Action
+Section 7.
+Challenges
+Section 8.
+Ethical Considerations